rrarissa/rrarissa/README.md

 <h3 align="left">About Me</h3>
 <p align="left">

 Hi, I’m Ruishu, a CS graduate student @ Georgia Tech.
-I specialize in machine learning, with a focus on NLP and CV.
+I specialize in machine learning, with a focus on NLP and LLMs.

 Currently, I’m working @ RBC, the largest bank in Canada.
 I enjoy the work of data analytics, applied ML, and developing end-to-end ML systems.